ioanacroi/longmoment-detr/README.md

 This repository contains the code for `LongMoment-DETR`, a method designed for moment detection in long tutorial videos.
 Additionally, it houses two datasets: Behance Moment Detection (BMD) and YouTube Chapters (YTC), tailored for the same purpose.
 Our [ICCV 2023 paper](https://openaccess.thecvf.com/content/ICCV2023/papers/Croitoru_Moment_Detection_in_Long_Tutorial_Videos_ICCV_2023_paper.pdf) ([supplement](https://openaccess.thecvf.com/content/ICCV2023/supplemental/Croitoru_Moment_Detection_in_ICCV_2023_supplemental.pdf)) contains more details about this work.

+## Code and Data

+Please visit [longmoment-detr](https://github.com/adobe-research/longmoment-detr) for the code and data.

 ## Table of Contents

 - [BMD Dataset](#bmd-dataset)